 Dr. Sadi Fontaine established the OMS Training Program in 1926.
 At that time, the training consisted of a one-year internship.
 In 1967, the program expanded to 48 months.

-Residency education is provided at four campuses: Alameda Health System (AHS), Kaiser Permanente Oakland (KP), Children’s Hospital Oakland (CHO), UCSF Benioff Children’s Hospital, and the University of the Pacific Dugoni School of Dentistry (UOP).
+Residency education is provided at four campuses: Alameda Health System (AHS), Kaiser Permanente Oakland (KP), Children’s Hospital Oakland (CHO), UCSF Benioff Children’s Hospital.

 Training is rigorous and includes extensive experience in: